 At the end of the teaching learning process, the evaluation should be done.
 According to Slavin (2005), there are three steps of evaluation system of STAD.
 The steps are (1) computing the base score is the score of each students based on their score quiz before, (2) computing present quiz score based on the topic discussed, and (3) computing improvement score includes computing the students score based on their improvement from the base score by using certain scale above.
-Then he explains the way to compute individual improvement score.
-It can be seen on table 1 below:
+Then he explains the way to compute individual improvement score as follow:

 Table 1.
-Improvement Point Criteria of
+Improvement Point Criteria of STAD

-SIAD

 Quiz Score Improvement Points

 More than 10 points below base score 5

 10 points to 1 point below base score 10

 Base score to 10 points above base score 20

 More than 10 points above base score 30

 Perfect paper (regardless of base score) 30

 The next, he also gives the level of awards given which is based on average team score.
-See table 2 for details
+See table 2 for details.